Nico-Curti/PhDthesis/docs/md/Appendix/DiscriminantAnalysis/MathematicalBackground.md

 This distance can be reduced to the Euclidean distance when the covariance matrix is the identity $$\mathbf{I}$$.

 The covariance matrix is always symmetric and positive semi-definite (useful information for next algorithmic strategies) so it has an inverse.
-If the covariance matrix has only diagonal terms the multidimensional distribution can be express as simple product of $d$ mono-dimensional normal distributions.
+If the covariance matrix has only diagonal terms the multidimensional distribution can be express as simple product of `d` mono-dimensional normal distributions.
 In this case the main axes are parallel to the Cartesian axes.

 Starting from the multi-variate Gaussian distribution expression [^1], the Bayesian rule for classification problems can be rewrite as: